• Home

 A Speedometer Chart is arguably among the easiest-to-read visualization designs you can leverage to persuade your audience.
 The uniqueness of this chart lies in its minimalist design and appearance.
 You can easily get insights without subjecting your brain to cognitive overload.

-Excel lacks ready-to-use Speedometer Charts.
+Excel lacks a ready-to-use Speedometer Chart.

 So, what’s the solution?